amoux/david/README.md

 # Fetch a batch based on a query.
 query = "%make a video%"
 columns = "id, cid, text"
-batch = db.fetch_comments(query, columns, sort_by='id')
+batch = db.fetch_comments(query, columns, sort_col='id')

-# Acess the batch columns by simply passing the index of the batch:
+# Access the batch columns by simply passing the index of the batch:
 idx, cid, text = batch[10]
 print(text)
 ...